6 feet, at least: Distance no problem in House virus debate

 At the lectern, she held up hands and continued speaking when Republicans shouted that her time had expired.
 Addressing doctors and nurses, she yelled: “You will see darkness!
 You will be pushed!
 Our society needs you to stand together at this difficult time!
 Our country loves you!”

-When the leaders cut her off, Haley stepped away from the lectern.
+When the leaders cut her off, Stevens stepped away from the lectern.
 She put down her speech, said, “I yield,” and peeled off her gloves.

 Then she took sat in a seat on the aisle, next to Pelosi.